peer-open-source/xara-docs/source/user/manual/meshing/block2D.rst

    .. tab:: Python

       .. py:method:: Model.block2D(div, *args)

+         Generate a structured mesh of planar elements by subdividing an isoparametric quadrilateral.

          :param div: tuple of two integers specifying the number of divisions in each direction
          :type div: tuple